StackVista/stackstate-docs/setup/agent/docker.md

 ### Agent configuration

 The StackState Agent configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.
-The `STS_API_KEY` and `STS_STS_URL` environment variables set when the Docker command is run will be added here.
+The configuration file contains the `STS_API_KEY` and `STS_STS_URL` environment variables set when the Docker command is run.
 No further configuration should be required, however, a number of advanced configuration options are available.

 ### Advanced Agent configuration